 10. The Color of Your Tie Should be Matched with Your Suit & Shirt

 Choosing similar colors is also acceptable.
-However, if the color of the shirt is similar to the color of the tie, the color of your tie needs to be in a darker shade of your shirt.
+However, if the shirt and tie have similar/same colors, the tie needs to be darker than the shirt.

 If you are not certain about your choice, I suggest you check out some of the default suit, shirt & tie color combinations that I’ve already talked about.